qiuhuaqi/midir/README.md

 ## Data
-We cannot share the data we use in the paper directly.
-But you can apply to download at:
+We believe in reproducibility and open datasets in research.
+Unfortunately, we are not allowed to share the original or processed data that we used in the paper directly due to limitations on redistribution put in place by the original data distributor.
+But you can apply to download these data at:
 - [CamCAN](https://camcan-archive.mrc-cbu.cam.ac.uk/dataaccess/)
 - [UK Biobank](https://www.ukbiobank.ac.uk/enable-your-research)

+We also encourage you to try our framework on other applicable and accessible open datasets, and share your findings!

 ## Contact Us